 Makena State Park was created when the State of Hawaii purchased the 165 acres along the southwestern coastline in order to protect the area’s wilderness, as well as three remaining wetlands: Paniaka, North Pu’u Ola’i, and South Pu’u Ola’i.

 Today, Paniaka and its environs have been colonized by a number of non-native and invasive plant species, which are not only altering the physical landscape and natural ecosystem, but also restricting the growth of native plants.
 In addition, predators introduced into the area are hindering the recovery of key species, particularly endangered birds.

-The Paniaka Restoration Project will restore native flora and fauna within and around the area, which includes removing alien vegetation, trapping and removing predators, installing a predator fence, and conserving the area once restored.
+The Paniaka Restoration Project aims to restore native flora and fauna within and around the area, which includes removing alien vegetation and conserving the area once restored.

 Public input and participation is crucial to the success of restoring Paniaka.
 Groups and individuals interested in getting involved with the Paniaka Restoration Project can contact [email protected].
 Donations to the Paniaka Restoration Project are also greatly appreciated.

 Yes!
 I want to support Paniaka Wetland restoration efforts by making a donation today.